Nobitaaah/code-live/README.md

 An easy to use Collaborative Code Editor written using Node.js, React, Redux and MongoDB.

-Support auto completion and syntax highlighting for multiple languages.
-No limit on participants.Below the hood, it uses the [React wrapper](https://github.com/suren-atoyan/monaco-react#readme) for Monaco editor.
+Supports auto completion and syntax highlighting for multiple languages.
+No limit on participants.
+It uses the [React wrapper](https://github.com/suren-atoyan/monaco-react#readme) for Monaco editor.

 ![image](https://github.com/Nobitaaah/code-live/blob/master/src/components/mainpage/codeShare.gif)